yatt-ai/yattie/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If this does introduce a breaking change, please describe the impact and migration path for existing applications below. -->

+## Does this introduce UI changes?
+If so, have they been tested on both dark and light modes?

+- [ ] Yes
+- [ ] No

 ## Other information

 <!-- Any other information that is important to this PR, such as screenshots of how the component looks before and after the change. -->